astroboyhimanshu/astroboyhimanshu/README.md

 ### Hi there 👋 I am Himanshu

-I am Passionate about Building High-Quality Software & Web Applications that Solve Real-World Problems
+✨I am Passionate about Building High-Quality Software & Web Applications that Solve Real-World Problems

 🔭 I’m currently looking for SDE-1 roles.

 👨‍💻I am fluent in C++ and Python, with a strong grip on HTML, CSS, and JavaScript for building robust and user-friendly applications.

-Additionally, I have hands-on experience with modern web frameworks like Node.js and Express.js, enabling me to create scalable and efficient web applications.
+💻Additionally, I have hands-on experience with modern web frameworks like Node.js and Express.js, enabling me to create scalable and efficient web applications.
 I am proficient in working with databases such as MongoDB and MySQL, effectively designing and managing data-driven applications.

-Furthermore, I have a basic understanding of cloud computing platforms like AWS, allowing me to deploy and maintain applications in a cloud environment.
+🔥Furthermore, I have a basic understanding of cloud computing platforms like AWS, allowing me to deploy and maintain applications in a cloud environment.
 I am also a good communicator with strong public speaking skills.

 <!--
 **astroboyhimanshu/astroboyhimanshu** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.